How to choose an under-the-sink drinking water filter (purifier)?

 In another article, we showcased different reverse osmosis filtering systems, which have the most perfect degree of purification (about 99.9%).
 Now we will examine flow-through filtration systems – simple, but quite effective.

 As you know, a characteristic element of any reverse osmosis system is a membrane that retains most of the insoluble and water-soluble elements, passing (ideally) only water molecules.
 However, this method also has disadvantages.
 Firstly, for the stable operation of the membrane, careful preliminary filtration of water through conventional filters and sufficiently high pressure in the water supply system are required.
-In addition, when using this technology, more water goes to drain than filtered – on average, 3-4 liters per 1 liter of filtered water are drained during operation.
+In addition, when using this technology, more water goes to the drain than filtered – on average, 3-4 liters per 1 liter of filtered water are drained during operation.
 The osmosis process itself is rather slow and, as a consequence, requires the use of additional elements – a storage tank and a post-filter.

-Therefore, if the source water, in general, is safe, suitable for consumption, and does not have excessive hardness and mineralization, in many cases it is more rational to use simpler classical flow filters.
+Therefore, if the source water, in general, is safe, suitable for consumption, and does not have excessive hardness and mineralization, in many cases it is more rational to use simpler classical flow filters (microfiltration systems).
 These filters have one input and one output; in this way, all water passing through the system is filtered and used.
 Consequently, no drainage is required and water is consumed more economically.
 An additional advantage of flow-through filters is that such filters operate in a wider range of initial pressure in the water supply system and are easier to install.
 At the same time, they have a sufficient degree of filtration, are effective against chlorine, lead, heavy metals, pesticides, phenol, colloidal iron, microplastics, and other harmful impurities of small size.
 Flow filters, which include the element of activated carbon, perfectly eliminate foreign odors and improve the taste of water.

 Classical Reverse Osmosis Home System with prefilters of 10-inch standard.